claireshort4/athenasite/src/content/about.md

 ---

 ## Kaarel Hänni (Lead Research Scientist)
 Kaarel was in the MATS Winter 2023 Cohort under the mentorship of John Wentworth.
-He is working on the interpretability agenda outlined in “Searching for a model's concepts by their shape – a theoretical framework" as a theorist in Notodai Research, a research team formed during MATS with Georgios Kaklamanos, Kay Kozaronek, and Walter Laurito.
+He is working on the interpretability agenda outlined in “Searching for a model's concepts by their shape – a theoretical framework" as a theorist in Cadenza Labs, a research team formed during MATS with Georgios Kaklamanos, Kay Kozaronek, and Walter Laurito.
 Kaarel has undergraduate degrees in mathematics and, in linguistics & philosophy from MIT and is currently on leave from graduate school in mathematics at Caltech.

 ## Walter Laurito (Team Lead & Research Engineer)
 [LinkedIn](https://www.linkedin.com/in/walter-laurito-951565144/)